🎯 Can you guess these legendary startup growth hacks? Take our fun, interactive quiz.

 Now that we’ve covered the widest of terms, let’s dig into the most frequently used terms related to the construction and makeup of a referral program by looking at the components that it is made of:

-A referral link is a link that is created by the owner of the program, distributed to the referrer and is completely unique to each user.
+A referral link, also known as a Share URL, is a link that is created by the owner of the program, distributed to the referrer and is completely unique to each user.
 They are created in a way that makes them incredibly easy to track and monitor, as well as being simple to share.
-The link, when shared by the referrer, grants certain rewards of offers when used by a third party.
-These links can be shared manually, embedded in emails or social media and placed on websites.
+The link, when shared by the referrer, grants certain rewards or offers when used by a third party.
+These links can be shared manually, embedded in emails or social media, and placed on websites.

 The links are able to be tracked individually, allowing detailed analytics to be collected on each referrer and, therefore, allows companies to better understand the most effective and successful referral campaigns that they are running.